Activities of Multinational Enterprises in Canada

 International technological receipts and payments covers activities related to patents and industrial design, trademarks, franchises, copyrights and related rights, research and development, and other technical services.
 The national economy totals can also be found in table 36-10-0006-01.

 Gross domestic product (value added) is presented at basic prices on a national accounting basis.
 As compared to the business accounting, national accounting values depreciation and inventories using different methods.
 Depletion, bad debts, charitable donations, dividends, and capital gains/losses are not recognized as expenses or revenues for national accounting as they are for business accounting.
 All current expenses related to software, mineral exploration and research and development are capitalized for national accounting.

 Gross domestic product at basic prices is calculated using an income-based approach, summing compensation of employees, gross operating surplus, and indirect taxes less subsidies on production.
 The corporate total for Canada can be found in table 36-10-0356-01.

 For the gross domestic product (value added) variable, data is sourced, and methodology and concepts are available, from the NEAD (see National Gross Domestic Product by Income and by Expenditure Accounts [IEA], record number 1901).

-The microdata populations for gross domestic product from NEAD, financial variables from AFTS, and Research and Development from RDCI exist for a corporate sector population only.
+The microdata populations for gross domestic product from NEAD, financial variables from AFTS, Research and Development from RDCI, and gross fixed capital formation from ISTD and IAD exist for a corporate sector population only.
 As a result, some "Total Canadian economy" figures for these variables are left blank.
 This is a target of future analysis.